webix-hub/docs/data/api/refs/ui.submenu.md

 {{api
 - api/link/ui.submenu_animate_config.md - defines or disables view change animation.
-- api/link/ui.submenu_autofit_config.md - adjusts window size to the size of an HTML node	it is initiated in
+- api/link/ui.submenu_autofit_config.md - adjusts window size to the size of an html node it is initiated in
 - api/link/ui.submenu_autofocus_config.md - sets focus on the window the moment it appears on the page
 - api/link/ui.submenu_autoheight_config.md - height of view will be adjusted to show all items
 - api/link/ui.submenu_autowidth_config.md - width of view will be adjusted to show all items